metabrainz/listenbrainz-content-resolver/README.md

 ## Scanning your collection

+Note: Soon we will eliminate the requirement to do a filesystem scan before also doing a subsonic scan (if you plan to use subsonic).
+For now, do the file system scan, then the subsonic scan.

 ### Scan a collection on the local filesystem

 Then prepare the index and scan a music collection. mp3, m4a, wma, OggVorbis, OggOpus and flac files are supported.